ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 Most variables are defined in the CMIP data request and can be found in the CMOR tables in the folder `/esmvalcore/cmor/tables/cmip5/Tables/
 <https://github.com/ESMValGroup/ESMValCore/tree/development/esmvalcore/cmor/tables/cmip5/Tables>`_,
 differentiated according to the ``MIP`` they belong to.
-If you find the variable in one of these tables, you can proceed to the next point.
+The tables essentially follow the `PCMDI <https://github.com/PCMDI>`_ guidelines.
+If you find the variable in one of these tables, you can proceed to the next section.

 If your variable is not available in the standard CMOR tables, you need to write a custom CMOR table for the variable